nodejs/help/README.md

 [note] When inserting you're code:

-use 3 backticks, followed by `js`: As seen below, except without the round brackets.
+use 3 backticks, followed by `js`: As seen below
 ![node-js](assets/backtick.png)

 <blockquote>```js<br>